-Of course many of us are celebrating Passover and Easter this week, but did you know that April is also “Stress Awareness Month”?
+Of course many of us are observing Passover and Easter this week, but did you know that April is also “Stress Awareness Month”?
 With public relations a perennial “top-of-the-list” candidate for stressful careers, we thought we would examine some of the stressors PR pros bemoan.

 A client “goes dark” for more than a few days, without warning.
 In our experience, this can mean one of three things.
 Internal changes, possibly resulting in a client transition.
 Internal discussions, possibly culminating in an agency transition.
 Or…nothing!
 Try to remain calm and keep contacting – email, call, text, so that your attempts to move business forward are documented, regardless of the outcome.